nuonuo-888/Astro-Shadcn-portfolio/README.md

     description: [
       "Developed full-stack applications using React and Node.js.", "Implemented RESTful APIs for data processing.",
-      "Optimized SQL queries and database performance."
+      "Optimized SQL queries and database performance.",
-    ]
+    ],
-  }
+  },
 ];
 ```

 and so on...

 ### `/data/projects.ts`

 Defines the projects showcased in the portfolio.
 Each project includes an ID, title, summary, images, tags, and details.

 ### `/data/hero.ts`

 Defines the main personal introduction section.

 ### `/data/footer.ts`

 Defines the footer information, including social links and a quote.

 ## 📜 License

 Feel free to use and modify this project!
 If you find it useful, a mention would be appreciated. 🚀